Urban and Architectural History of Venice, Italy

 The city is dotted with many plazas and private gardens.
 The Piazza San Marco is one of the most famous at the city's core.
 It is an ancient Byzantine church.
 The organization of these components, which include the church, with its square or campo, fountain, school, and guildhall, repeats throughout the city.

-Today, mixed-use zoning developments are rising in popularity because they promote pedestrian activity and bring different uses together in single buildings.
+Today, mixed-use zoning developments are popular because they promote pedestrian activity and bring different uses together in single buildings.
 For example, retail is lower, with residential being above.
 Much of its popularity has gained traction to limit the need for automobile transportation in the city as the different buildings used in one day are all accessible via walking.
 Nonetheless, according to Mumford, Venice was the first to implement this type of city organization.
 Unfortunately, many cities did not replicate this concept until the recent century, when the widespread negative repercussions of the modern zoned city and infatuation with the automobile were revealed.

 Building Methods in Venice